Introduction / History

 What Are Their Beliefs?

 Many of the lower caste Hindu Sansi are migrant farm workers.
 They follow the seasonal crops to bring extra income to their suffering families.
 Wheat and maize are the staple crops, followed by rice, cotton lint, and millet.
 Skilled and unskilled Sansi laborers also have jobs in factories and mills.

 Women have an honorable position in Sansi culture.
 Adult marriages are the norm, with the bride leaving her family to live with the groom's family until they can set up their own household.
 For many years the Sansi lived in extended family units.
 However, the number of nuclear families is now increasing.

-Some of the Sansi villages are very small, containing only one or two extended families.
+Some Sansi villages are very small, containing only one or two extended families.
 The Sansi villages that are located near other Sindh villages usually remain isolated.
 The Sansi have very little in the way of wealth, and their traditional plaster houses are cramped and dirty.
-Today, some of them are building houses that have more rooms so joint family living will not be so congested.
+Today, some are building houses that have more rooms so joint family living will not be so congested.

-While many of the Sansi who immigrated from India to Pakistan in 1947 quickly became Muslims, others maintained their Hindu traditions, which include superstitions, omens, and fears.
+While many of the Sansi who immigrated from India to Pakistan in 1947 quickly became Muslims, others maintained their Hindu traditions, which include folk beliefs, omens, and fears.
 For Hindus, all animate and inanimate objects may be the abode of all sorts of spirits.
-They are extremely fearful of the spirit of a person who dies suddenly and of the "evil eye," a jealous look that carries a curse with it.
+They are extremely fearful of the spirit of a person who dies suddenly and of the evil eye, an intense look that carries a curse with it.

 The Sansi desperately need to be socially educated.
-Spiritually, their greatest need is justice-to be treated as valuable people and lifted out of oppression and depression.
+Their greatest need is justice-to be treated as valuable people and lifted out of oppression and depression.
 Only God can bring inner healing to the Sansi and give them the stability and security they have needed for so long.